Some halting problems for abelian sandpiles are undecidable in dimension three

 .6em

-This page is only two-dimensional, so we are only showing a single horizontal slice of $\mathbb Z^3$, but there are two more lines of `1's above and below the page.

-The toppling of one wire will not affect another wire if they aren't adjacent, and we can add bends and three-way branches.
-We will later have reason to be careful about how many chips we add to vertices that aren't in the wire, but as long as we leave some space between the bends and branches, the toppling of the wire will add at most two chips to any vertex.
+The toppling of one wire will not affect another wire if they aren't adjacent.
+Also, we can add bends and three-way branches.
+We will later have reason to be careful about how many chips we add to vertices that aren't in the wire, so let's observe now that, as long as we leave enough space between bends and branches in a wire, it will add at most two chips to any vertex that isn't part of a wire or gate.

+A wire in a fuse circuit can only turn on one time, and after that it stays on forever.
+A sandpile wire can only topple once.
+We say that a wire in the fuse circuit turns on when its corresponding wire in the sandpile topples.

+In a fuse circuit, the {\sc and} gate waits for all its input wires to turn on, and then turns on the output wire.
+So in the sandpile, a two-input, one-output {\sc and} gate should wait for both its input wires to topple and then topple its output wire.
+Similarly, a two-input, one-output {\sc or} gate in the sandpile should wait for one input wire to topple and then topple its output wire.
+We will build such gates in the next two sections.

 \end{subsection}